mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 **Same person:** Okay.
 Then how is *samskara* related to karma?

 **Katagiri:** Karma is exactly *samskara* itself.
 Karma is *samskara*, and also existence, *bhava*.
-This is karma.

-**Same person:** Then the other thing I was wondering is, from them being related to ignorance, is that how karma [is] not understanding dualistic nature? […]
+**Same person:** Oh, okay.
+Then the other thing I was wondering is, from them being related to ignorance, is that how karma [is] not understanding dualistic nature? […]

 **Katagiri:** Karma is action, already action.

-**Same person:** Is [there] a relation to ignorance?
-Our thoughts come and are trying to grasp…
+**Same person:** Okay.
+Is it the relation to ignorance?
+Our thoughts come and are trying to grasp...

 **Katagiri:** Because we don’t know where we are.
 We are here; but we don’t know where we are.
 Very naturally we want to know.
 Do you understand?

 For instance, if [you’re in] this room, you are here.
 Even though your consciousness doesn’t work, if you are here, you can feel something.
 You *contact* always.
 So very naturally, information comes from this room.
 This room sends information to consciousness constantly; that’s why even though you try to ignore it, you can know.
 You want to know; you are curious of where we are.
 But actually we *can’t* know exactly what it is.
 That’s why the more we try to know what it is, the truth, we cannot know.
 But we are there, and then the truth gives a lot of information to us.
 That’s why we cannot ignore, but we cannot know.
-That is a struggle.
+That is the struggle.
 This is the basic situation.
 So, very naturally, there is no particular guarantee how to know what to do, but all we have to do is just act.
 This is *samskara*.
 Is that okay?

 **Same person:** Yeah.

-**Katagiri:** Well, through the reality you can know [this].
+**Katagiri:** Well, through the reality you can know.
 So for instance, intellectually, you want to do zazen, so you decide, “Yes, I would like to do zazen.”
 So you do.
 But when you sit down and do zazen, immediately you are skeptical.
 “Should I do such a stupid zazen forever?
 It’s ridiculous!”
 So immediately you think, “No, I want to do something better!” *[He laughs.]* So immediately you try to go some other place.
 And then you move, but still, it is not exactly [the right thing] you have to depend on.
 Finally you say, “Is this right?
 Should I stay here always?
 No. I [won’t].”
 So, going this way, that way.

-Basically we are really driven by the stress of alternatives: uneasy conditions, unstable conditions.
+So basically we are really driven by the stress of alternatives: uneasy conditions, unstable conditions.
 This is what is called *ignorance*.
-We have to say something, we have to do something – but how dangerous, how unstable it is, we don’t know.
+But we have to say something, we have to do something.
+But how dangerous, how unstable it is – we don’t know.
 That is what is called *delusion*.
-If you don’t now how uneasy, how unstable the situation we are in is, that is called the foolish, ordinary people.
-If you realize it, you are a wise person.
+If you don’t know how uneasy, how unstable the situation we are in is, that is called the foolish, ordinary people.
+If you *realize* it, you are a wise person.

 #### 1:17:05

 **Question:** Hojo-san, my understanding is that my karma already is in motion.
 And I don’t know what it is, but there is a place where it exists.
 So that I’m obviously trying to find out “my way,” whether it will be through more zazen, or through less, or this way, or this way.
 And… it sounds like there’s no guidance, other than my making that choice, I will go here or here.
 But that’s already determined somewhere.
 It feels like I’m choosing, that I can do this or this.
 But what you’re saying is, in one sense it’s not my choice.

 **Katagiri:** But finally, whatever you say – “not my choice,” “not your choice,” or “someone gives a choice” – whatever you say, that is the state of your life.
-Anger, uneasy, unstable conditions – whatever you say.
-There is not exactly something clear you can pin down.
+Anger, uneasy, unstable conditions.
+Whatever you say, there is not exactly something clear you can pin down.
 But under such conditions, you have to make a choice.
 This is the total picture of reality; you are there.

 So that’s why it’s a very unstable field.
 But all we have to do is do our best to make a choice.
 Let’s do it.
 That’s all we have to do.